 Responding to a divorce petition

-If your spouse has applied for divorce, you will be served with a divorce petition.
+If your spouse has applied for a divorce, you will be served with a divorce petition.
 Responding correctly requires an understanding of the legal terminology used, which is confusing to most.
 Again, your solicitor will guide you through this – allowing you to decide how to proceed.